SS Eastland: The Eastland disaster

-On the morning of 24 July, passengers began boarding Eastland on the south bank of the Chicago River between Clark and LaSalle Streets at about 6:30 a.m., and by 7:10 a.m., the ship had reached her capacity of 2,572 passengers.
+On the morning of July 24th, passengers began boarding Eastland on the south bank of the Chicago River between Clark and LaSalle Streets at ~6:30 a.m.; by 7:10 a.m., the ship had reached her capacity of 2,500 passengers.
 Many passengers were standing on the open upper decks when the ship began to list slightly to the port side (away from the wharf).
-The crew attempted to stabilize the ship by admitting water into her ballast tanks, but to little avail.
-At 7:28 a.m., Eastland lurched sharply to port and then rolled completely onto her port side, coming to rest on the river bottom, only 20 feet below the surface; barely half of the vessel was submerged.
+The crew attempted to stabilize the ship by admitting water into her four ballast tanks, but to little avail.
+At 7:28 a.m., Eastland lurched sharply to port and rolled completely onto her port side, coming to rest on the river bottom, which was only 20 feet below the surface; barely half of the vessel was submerged.
 Many passengers had already moved below decks on the cool and damp morning to warm themselves before the departure.
-Consequently, hundreds were trapped inside by the water and the sudden rollover, and some were crushed by heavy furniture, including pianos, bookcases, and tables.
-The ship was only 20 ft from the wharf.
-Captain John O'Meara and the crew of the nearby vessel Kenosha responded quickly by pulling alongside the hull to allow stranded passengers to leap to safety.
-Other notable heroes of the day included Peter Boyle, a deckhand from the SS Petoskey who drowned while saving passengers, and Helen Repa, a Western Electric nurse who commanded much of the rescue operation.
+Consequently, hundreds were trapped inside by the water and the sudden rollover, and some were crushed by heavy furniture, which included pianos, bookcases, and tables.
+The ship was only 20 feet from the wharf.
+Captain John O'Meara and the crew of the nearby vessel, Kenosha, responded quickly by pulling alongside the hull to allow stranded passengers to leap to safety.
+Other notable heroes of the day included Peter Boyle, a deckhand from SS Petoskey who drowned while saving passengers, and Helen Repa, a Western Electric nurse who commanded much of the rescue operation.
 However, 841 passengers and 2 crew members died.
 Many of the passengers on Eastland were immigrants, with large numbers from present-day Czech Republic, Poland, Norway, Germany, Ireland, Sweden, Denmark, Italy, Hungary, and Austria.
 Many of the Czech immigrants had settled in Cicero; of the Czech passengers aboard, 220 perished in the disaster.

-The bodies were taken to temporary morgues established in the area for identification; by afternoon, the remaining unidentified bodies were consolidated in the armory of the 2nd Regiment.
+The bodies were taken to temporary morgues established in the area for identification, with the nearby Reid, Murdoch & Co.
+Building (the headquarters of the Britannica company as of 2026) acting as one such place.
+By the afternoon, the remaining unidentified bodies were consolidated in the armory of the 2nd Regiment.